 On the other hand, making no-code bots a part of enterprise solutions has set the stage for the citizen development movement, increasing the number of non-technical employees capable of automating business workflows.
 By 2024, enterprises are projected to triple the capacity of their existing RPA portfolios with the majority of expenditures going towards the scaling of existing solutions with new add-ons.By 2024, enterprises are projected to triple the capacity of their existing RPA portfolios, Gartner predicts. #RPA #businesautomation #automation Click To Tweet

-The no-code narrative in 2021 wouldn’t be complete without mentioning the rise of no-code intelligent document processing tools (IDEPs).
+The no-code narrative wouldn’t be complete without mentioning the rise of no-code intelligent document processing tools (IDEPs).
 About 20% of businesses are investing in these solutions to classify and extract data from documents, emails, forms, handle e-discovery, contract analytics, and compliance risk.
 For instance, AI-powered email automation tools can help generate human-like sales emails in less than a minute.
 Despite not being an IDEP, pdfFiller offers its users document management and workflow automation features, including data collection and exports, enterprise-grade eSignature, document templates, automated form filling, and many more.

 In simple terms, hyperautomation stands for automating as many knowledge-based processes as possible within a given enterprise using a combination of RPA and artificial intelligence (AI) technologies.
 However, hyperautomation doesn’t rely on bots exclusively.
 Rather, it involves the so-called “blended workforce” built on human-machine interaction.